This page is dedicated to the Latching-on method that works for you.

 If these techniques below do not help, your best bet is to get hold of a Lactation Consultant to identify specific breastfeeding latching problems you may be having.

 A Lactation Consultant will suggest other latching-on positions that could solve your specific latching problem.
+Alternatively, opt for a Milkology breastfeeding course and equip yourself with the comprehensive knowledge necessary for a successful breastfeeding experience.

 Babies are Designed to Latch